margielamob/transformers_from_scratch/README.md

 ## Future Work
 JAX Implementation
 One of the planned improvements is to rewrite this codebase using JAX for better performance, particularly to leverage Apple Silicon acceleration.
-JAX's just-in-time compilation and automatic differentiation should provide significant speed improvements over the current PyTorch implementation.

 ## Acknowledgments